scalawithcats/scala-with-cats/src/pages/codata/data-codata.md

 We earlier saw that we could implement `Bool` as both data and codata.
 This suggests there is some relationship between the two.
 In this section we'll explore that relationship.
 We'll look at it in two ways: firstly a very surface-level relationship between the two, and then a deep connection via `fold`.

 Remember that (algebraic) data is a sum of products, where the products are constructors.
 Meanwhile, codata is a product of functions.
-These two don't appear related on the surface, but let's look a bit more closely.

 Constructors are functions: they accept arguments and return a result.
 When we look at codata, we see a product of functions.
 We can make an correspondence between these functions and the constructor functions in data.
 What about the sum part of data?
 Well, when we have a product of functions we only call one at any point in our code.
 So the logical or is in the choice of function to call.

 Let's see how this works with a familiar example of data, `List`.
 As an algebraic data type we can define